codeplaysoftware/syclacademy/README.md

 | 5 | Image Grayscale (Optional) | NA | TBD | [exercise][lesson-5-exercise] | [source][lesson-5-source] | [solution][lesson-5-solution] | Yes | Yes | Yes |
 | 6 | Matrix Transpose (Optional) | NA | TBD | [exercise][lesson-6-exercise] | [source][lesson-6-source] | [solution][lesson-6-solution] | Yes | Yes | Yes |
 | 7 | Unified Shared Memory Extension (Optional) | NA | TBD | [exercise][lesson-7-exercise] | [source][lesson-7-source] | [solution][lesson-7-solution] | Yes | Yes | No |

-### How to use the Materials

-To use these materials simply clone this repository.

-The lectures are written in reveal.js, and can be found in "Lesson_Materials", in the sub-directory for each topic.
-To view them simply open the "index.html" file in your browser.
-Your browser will have a "Full Screen" mode that can be used to run the presentation, use the right and left cursors to move forward and backward in the presentation.

-The exercises can be found in "Code_Exercises" in the sub-directory for each topic.
-Each exercise has a markdown document instructing what to do in the exercise, a source file to start with and a solution file to provide an example implementation to compare against.

 ## Building the Exercises